uio-library/ub-baser/ansible/README.md

+## Deploying with Ansible

+### Setup SSH connection as the deploy user

+Create a SSH key pair:

+    $ ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa.ub-baser-deploy -C "Deploy key for ub-baser (YOUR NAME)"

+Please protect it with a strong passphrase.

-Create an SSH key `~/.ssh/id_rsa.ub-baser-deploy` and transfer the public key to the server(s).
+Copy the public key (`~/.ssh/id_rsa.ub-baser-deploy.pub`), login to the server and append the public key to `/home/deploy/.ssh/authorized_keys`.

-Locally, create a hosts file in e.g.

-    $HOME/.ansible/hosts.yml

-with something like:

-    ub_baser:
-      hosts:
-        ub-baser.uio.no:
-      vars:
-        ansible_user: deploy
-        ansible_ssh_private_key_file: ~/.ssh/id_rsa.ub-baser-deploy

-Make sure it's referred to in `~/.ansible.cfg`:

-    inventory      = /Users/USERNAME/.ansible/hosts.yml

-Then test it:
+To test if the key is working, try this:

-    $ ansible -i ~/.ansible/hosts.yml -m shell -a whoami ub_baser
-    ub-baser.uio.no | CHANGED | rc=0 >>
+    $ ansible -m shell -a whoami prod ub-baser.uio.no | CHANGED | rc=0 >>
     deploy

-If successful, go ahead and deploy
+The last line is the result from running the `whoami` command remotely using Ansible.
+It should say "deploy".

+In case of connections problems, check that the filename of your key matches the one in `hosts.yml`.

+### Deploying

+To deploy, run:

     $ ansible-playbook deploy.yml